mmistakes/minimal-mistakes/_drafts/2020-10-03-how-deploy-angular-app-to-azure-appservice-running-linux-from-github.md

     runs-on: ubuntu-latest
 ```

-this job runs 4 steps:
+this job when executed, runs 4 steps:

-first: fetch from the repository the master branch
+first: fetchs from the repository the master branch

 ```powershell
 - uses: actions/checkout@master